supermarsx/reader-launcher/readme.md

 - `autodiscover_persist` — When `1`, persist discovered path back into `launcher.ini`.
 Default: `0`.
 - `extra_params` — Optional additional argument string to prepend to every execution (useful to pass flags like `/s` to Acrobat).
 Default: empty.
 - `preset` — Name of a pre-defined parameter preset that will be prepended to the parameter list.
 Presets are defined in the `[presets]` section and common Acrobat presets are included by default.

+- `console` — When `1`, the compiled launcher will behave as a console-mode utility (print help/version to stdout) even when run from GUI/Explorer.
+Default: `0`.

 Presets can be added / overridden in a `[presets]` INI section.
 See `launcher.example.ini` for examples.